 If you're the type of guy who finds Halle Berry attractive - the pickin's are about to get slim.
+We live in a country that seems to favor tall and fit people.

 Apparently, American Black women are getting shorter and wider.